-A minimum of 100 credits, which include all required academic coursework and 3 elective courses.
-Students are required to take a minimum of 2 one-credit electives and 1 zero- credit elective, or 3 one-credit electives, or 1 two-credit elective and 1 one-credit elective.
+A minimum of 105 credits (max 126 credits), which include all required academic coursework and 3 elective courses.
+Students are required to take a minimum of 2 one-credit electives and 1 zero-credit elective, or 3 one-credit electives, or 1 two-credit elective and 1 one-credit elective.